-At present time, "Furch" works only for Breton to French.
-If you are in that case, you may have used the order "!update" to load lessons, sound files, dictionary and some other text files.
+At present time, "Furch" works only for Breton or English to French.
+If you are in that case, you may have used the order "!update" to load lessons, sound files, dictionaries and some other text files.
 These last files install themselves automatically into a "./BR/BIB" directory.
-They are formatted or unformatted text files and were made for the original "Furch" project which was developed years before the "Diaoulek" project.
+They are formatted or not formulated text files and were made for the original "Furch" project which was developed years before the "Diaoulek" project.
 They are texts of old books in Breton and are given with simple formatting marks that will generate a display as close as possible to the one of the original publication.
-At present you have "tis-tot.txt", the "An ti satanazet" (the house haunted by Satan) book by Jakez Riou which is in the KLTG orthography and the "Th-tot.txt" file which is the book "Buhez Santez Thereza" (Life of Saint Teresa) by Father Jezegou, a book written without any firm orthography system.
-You may also add yourself any unformatted text file to the "./BR/BIB" directory, they will automatically be taken into account.
+At present you have "tis-tot.txt", the "An ti satanazet" (the house haunted by Satan) book by Jakez Riou which is in the KLTG orthographic system and the "Th-tot.txt" file which is the book "Buhez Santez Thereza" (Life of Saint Teresa) by Father Jezegou, a book written without any firm orthographic system.
+You may also add yourself any not formatted text file to the "./BR/BIB" directory, they will automatically be taken into account.
 The "./BR/BIB" directory is your library, the software will not remove or modify the files which are in this directory, you can only read them.
-As a first example, we will read the "tis-tot.txt" (without the "") and we will obtain something like in figure 15.
+As a first example, we will read the "tis-tot.txt" file.
+For that, we type into the command line at the top of the left window the order: "!bib tis-tot.txt" (without the "") and we will obtain something like in figure 11.